udippant/base-drafts/draft-ietf-quic-recovery.md

 ### Crypto Handshake Timeout

-Data in CRYPTO frames is critical to QUIC transport and crypto negotiation, so a more aggressive timeout is used to retransmit it.
+Data in CRYPTO frames is critical to QWIK transport and crypto negotiation, so a more aggressive timeout is used to retransmit it.

 The initial crypto retransmission timeout SHOULD be set to twice the initial